jackred/charm_reader/README.md

 - Run:
   - If you are on Windows, open a `powershell` at the project location, and write `python main.py`
   - If you are on LInux, open a terminal at the project location and write `python main.py`
 - Wait for the programme to finish.
-A file named *output.csv* should have been generated in the *videos* folder.
+A file named *output.csv* should have been generated in the *videos* folder
+- Be sure to clean the *videos* folder after each use, otherwise the videos will be read each time

 ## Issue